theecanmole/NZ-emission-unit-prices/Readme.md

 The four auctions (March June September and December) had no bids above the auction price floor.
 All auctions failed to sell any units.

 Only one policy announcement spooked the spot price.
-The 4 November Government announcement [Improving New Zealand’s climate change act](https://www.beehive.govt.nz/release/improving-new-zealand%E2%80%99s-climate-change-act) stated that it was ***"removing the requirement for ETS Settings to accord with Nationally Determined Contributions"***.
+The 4 November Government announcement [Improving New Zealand’s climate change act](https://www.beehive.govt.nz/release/improving-new-zealand%E2%80%99s-climate-change-act) stated that it was ***"removing the requirement for ETS settings to accord with Nationally Determined Contributions"***.
 That had an immediate effect on spot prices.
 Marc Daalder of Newsroom described the announcement as a [Gutting of Zero Carbon...Act consensus](https://newsroom.co.nz/2025/11/06/gutting-of-zero-carbon-act-crashes-bipartisan-climate-consensus/).

 ### 2024 price trends